-Figure 3-7 Selecting test cases
+Figure 3-6 Selecting test cases

-6. Click to start the DTM test.
+6. Click ■ to start the DTM test.
 When the test completes, a window containing logs in HTML format automatically opens.
-Click to store the logs in a HTML file, or click to save the log screenshot.
+Click ■ to store the logs in a HTML file, or click ■ to save the log screenshot.

-Figure 3-8 Running test cases
+Figure 3-7 Running test cases

-3.4.2 DTM Testing with R&S®CMW500
+3.3.2 DTM Testing with R&S[®]CMW500

-Set up a DTM test environment with R&S®CMW500.
+Set up a DTM test environment with R&S CMW500.

-Install R&S®CMW500 automation software tool (R&S®CMWrun Sequencer Software Tool) and drivers on a PC.

-2. Connect the R&S®CMW500 USB port to the UART port on the GR5515 SK Board with a Micro USB cable.
-Connect the RF COM port on the R&S®CMW500 to the RF port on the SK Board with a cable.
-The connection diagram is displayed in the Figure 3-9.
+- 1. Install R&S CMW500 automation software tool (R&S CMWrun Sequencer Software Tool) and drivers on a PC. - 2.
+Connect the R&S CMW500 USB port to the UART port on the SK Board with a Micro USB cable.
+Connect the RF COM port on the R&S CMW500 to the RF port on the SK Board with a cable.
+The connection diagram is displayed in the the figure below.

-Figure 3-9 Hardware connection in an R&S®CMW500 test environment
+Figure 3-8 Hardware connection in an R&S CMW500 test environment